Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      This has been tested with the "Pro" versions of VS 2005/08/10 Express editions dont support 64 bit builds, however it is possible to build 32 bit libraries with "Express".
-     See notes below about DevStudio Express.
+     See notes below about DevStudio Express and building only Win32 or x64 builds

 1.2  Install zlib and expat sources.
      I use the directory c:\gnu for this purpose, however the name isn't important.